-More broadly, ECELAW points out that 90 countries around the world have enacted legislation that equates the right to a healthy environment with that of basic human rights, such as the right to liberty, security and equality.
-An example of such, Nova Scotia’s Environmental Bill of Rights is the latest indication of a rising trend in Canadian politics and government.
+More broadly, ECELAW points out that 90 countries worldwide have enacted legislation that equates the right to a healthy environment with basic human rights, such as the right to liberty, security, and equality.
+One example is Nova Scotia’s Environmental Bill of Rights is the latest indication of a rising trend in Canadian politics and government.

 Ontario’s legislature passed an Environmental Bill of Rights in 1998.
 The NDP used it as a template in crafting its proposed legislation for Nova Scotia, according to The Coast’s report.

 All that said, NDP faces an uphill struggle in seeing the Environmental Bill of Rights through to law.
 In a position paper, ECELAW ¨notes the province’s resource-heavy economy means any proposed environmental rights bill could be seen as an attack on industry.
 Which, in some ways, is kind of the point,¨ The Coast’s Boon writes.